QwenLM/Qwen-Agent/README.md

 # Disclaimer

-The code interpreter is not sandboxed, and it executes code in your own environment.
-Please do not ask Qwen to perform dangerous tasks, and do not directly use the code interpreter for production purposes.
+The Docker container-based code interpreter mounts only the specified working directory and implements basic sandbox isolation, but it should still be used with caution in production environments.